Imperfection screening

 Weld Quality Inspection Guide

-Connect ISO 13919 quality levels with shop-floor inspection steps for visible weld outcomes.
+Connect ISO 13919 quality levels with shop-floor inspection steps for visible weld outcomes, section checks, records, and process-window decisions.

 First checkVisual + size